Azure VNet Route Selection

 Virtual Network Gateways provide connectivity to on-premises and external networks connected over VPN or ExpressRoute.
 The routes to remote networks can (with ExpressRoute gateways - must) be exchanged using Border Gateway Protocol (BGP).

 A gateway propagates this information by installing learned routes into route tables.
-The next-hop type in this case is set to Virtual network gateway.
+The next hop type in this case is set to Virtual network gateway.

-The propagation is enabled by default, and can be disabled for custom route table using a setting called “Virtual network gateway route propagation”.
+The propagation is enabled by default, and can be disabled for custom route table using setting called “Virtual network gateway route propagation”.

 Custom Routes

+In addition to Network Gateway Propagated routes, an administrator can manually create custom ones.
 To perform this operation a route table must be first created and associated with a subnet.
 We will demonstrate how to do it in the practical part of this section.

-A custom route is identified by its name and requires address prefix and next-hop type to be selected.
+A custom route is identified by its name and requires address prefix and next hop type to be selected.
 There are 5 types of next-hops available for Azure custom route:

-• Virtual network gateway
+- Virtual network gateway

-• Virtual network
+- Virtual network

-• Internet
+- Internet

-• Virtual appliance
+- Virtual appliance

-• None
+- None

 Virtual network gateway next-hop type can be used only for VPN gateways.
 ExpressRoute must use BGP-based network propagation, so no custom routes can be created to use ExpressRoute Gateway.
 Notice that there is also no VNet Peering type of the next-hop, which can be created only by Azure.
 You can, however, create a route that will be pointing to Virtual appliance with Next-hop IP in a peered VNet.